 Truck drivers operating larger vehicles need to be extra vigilant.
 These vehicles are harder to maneuver.
 Take longer to decelerate.
 And have more blind spots or “no zones.”
 It’s important that drivers get the message that distractions are a big risk when driving a commercial vehicle.

 See how Motive customers are using the AI Dashcam to root out distracted driving.

 2. Know your blind spots

-Visibility is paramount for truck driver safety and preventing road collisions.
+Visibility is paramount for fleet driver safety and preventing road collisions.
 Especially when operating a large commercial vehicle, which has more blind spots than a standard passenger vehicle.